AstralBat64/DeepJS/README.md

 It can be binded with single viewform, update interface and secured account algorithm.
 All of that could be builded dynamically in virtual location.

+The goal is to reach politically correct message interface in runtime of server's connection.